 Not too long ago Koh Rong’s only tourist amenities were a handful of bungalows besides miles of dense jungle and gorgeous white sand beaches.

-A 24-hour bar and a permissive attitude towards ganja have made the island a go-to spot for sun burnt travelers who want to bake on the beach by day and get toasted by night.
+Though Koh Rong remains surprisingly undeveloped it has become Cambodia’s go-to spot for sunburned travelers who want to bake on the beach by day and get toasted by night.

-Getting there: High-speed ferries run from Sihanoukville (Speed Ferry Cambodia, Serendipity Beach Road, Sihanoukville, +855 34 934 744), which takes 50 minutes from shore and costs $22 return.
+Getting there: High-speed ferries run from Sihanoukville (Speed Ferry Cambodia, Serendipity Beach Road, Sihanoukville, +855 34 934 744), which takes 45 minutes from shore and costs $22 return.

 2. Best island for relaxing: Koh Rong Sanloem

+There’s not much to do on the island, but that’s the point.
 Days can be spent paddle-boarding, snorkeling or relaxing under a palm tree with a good book.

 3. Best island for luxury: Song Saa

+Even better, Song Saa is a model for sustainable development in Cambodia.
 The resort is helping the local community develop education and waste management programs and has embarked on several conservation efforts, including a marine reserve covering 50,000 square meters around the islands.

-4. Best island for nature watching: Koh Thmei
+4. Best island for nature-watching: Koh Thmei

 Located inside Ream National Park, Koh Thmei is home to monkeys, civets, lizards, more than 100 different species of birds and several threatened species, including the fishing cat, a wetland feline than makes its home near streams and mangrove forests.